DevArenaCN/CSC510ReviewForFinal/README.md

 - Group data logically
 - Smaller tables for faster maintainance
 - Join tables as needed (more flexible)
+(1)To free the collection of relations from undesirable insertion, update and deletion dependencies; avoid anomalies;
+(2)To reduce the need for restructuring the collection of relations, as new types of data are introduced, and thus increase the lifespan of application programs;
+(3)To make the relational model more informative to users;
+(4)To make the collection of relations neutral to the query statistics, where these statistics are liable to change as time goes by.

 Disadvantage:
 - Slow performance with complex relational join